Jason Heyward Player Props: Dodgers vs. Nationals

-Jason Heyward -- 0-for-1 in his last game -- will be in action for the Los Angeles Dodgers against the Washington Nationals, with Trevor Williams on the hill, on May 29 at 9:10 PM ET.
+On Tuesday, Jason Heyward (.231 batting average in his past 10 games, with two doubles, a home run, five walks and three RBI) and the Los Angeles Dodgers face the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 10:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Rays.
+In his most recent game he had a hitless performance (0-for-3) against the Nationals.

 Jason Heyward Game Info & Props vs. the Nationals